-Q-16.
-What are discretionary annual contributions?
+Q-17.
+What are discretionary "annual" contributions?

-Discretionary "annual" contributions are contributions to the Plan that are made at Carle's discretion, even if an eligible employee (as described in Q-1) chooses not to contribute to the Plan.
+Discretionary "annual" contributions are contributions to the Plan that are made at Carle's discretion, even if you choose not to contribute to the Plan.
 You will be notified if and when a discretionary annual contribution is made to the Plan on your behalf.
-Discretionary annual contributions, if any, will be allocated to an Annual Contribution Account, on a pre-tax basis, maintained under the Plan for your benefit.
+Discretionary annual contributions, if any, will be allocated to an Annual Contribution Account, on a pretax basis, maintained under the Plan for your benefit.

 If Carle decides to make a discretionary annual contribution, the contribution will be allocated to your account pursuant to a formula established by Carle.
 Your "compensation" for a calendar year is the same definition of compensation used for discretionary matching contributions and for your contributions (see the definition in Q-7).